ankurdhar07/python-notes-and-projects/README.md

 - Comments, Escape Sequences & Print Statement
 - String Methods in Python
 - If Else Conditional Statements in Python
-- For Loops in Python
+- For Loop in Python
+- While Loop in Pyhton
+- Do While Loop in pyhton
 - And more coming soon...

 ## 📁 Projects Included